scholarsportal/sp_ask_admin_dashboard/README.md

         username=
         password=

 replace lh3_service_* with your main **queues** or leave empty after the equal sign.
-After verify the configuration by:
+Then, you could verify the configuration by typing on your terminal:

         python manage.py check
         #or with poetry
         poetry run python manage.py check

 ## Usage

+To run the web application type in your terminal:

 	python manage.py runserver
+        #or
+        poetry run python manage.py runserver

 open your browser on http://127.0.0.1:8000/